Practical guidance for supporting aging parents with dignity,

 especially bills, can be a sign that managing paperwork has become

-If something feels off to you, it's worth paying quiet attention to,
+else.
+If something feels off to you, it's worth paying quiet

-without sounding an immediate alarm.
-The goal is to build a calm
+attention to, without sounding an immediate alarm.
+The goal is to

-foundation of understanding so that if you do need to talk, you can
+build a calm foundation of understanding so that if you do need to

 Keeping Track Without Being Intrusive